Oto No Chashitu 113 x 95 x 95 inches (public art) (2021) at Franconia Sculpture Park

 Process

-Emily McKenzie was videographer.
+Emily McKenzie was a videographer.

 Special thanks to: